vechain/app-hub/README.md

 ### Submission Guidelines
 - **The pull request should have a clean git history.**
 - Don't use another company's trademarks (icon, logo or name) without supplying evidence of prior permission
+- Create a directory under `/apps/` and contains the *manifest.json* and the *logo.png*
 - Keep description short and simple, but descriptive.
 - Check your spelling and grammar.
 - URL must have schemes of ***http*** or ***https***.